Panzerschrek/U-00DC-Sprache/source/docs/en/namespaces.rst

    fn Foo()
    {
-       var S::Int i= 0; // Access to an type alias which is a struct member.
+       var S::Int i= 0; // Access a type alias which is a struct member.
-       C::Bar(); // Access to a function which is a class member. var C::F::FT f= 0.0; // Access to a type alias which is a member of struct inside a class. var E e= E::G; // Access to an enum element.
+       C::Bar(); // Access a function which is a class member. var C::F::FT f= 0.0; // Access a type alias which is a member of struct inside a class. var E e= E::G; // Access an enum element.
    }